Mirantis/virtlet/docs/devel/build-tool.md

 Updates the generated bindata.
 Run this command if you modify anything under `deploy/data`.

+### update-generated

+Updates the generated Go files except for bindata.
+Run this command if you modify Virtlet CRD structs.

 ### update-docs

 Updates the documentation on virtletctl an the Virtlet config.